metaplex-foundation/docs/docs/architecture/basic_flow.md

 ```

 #### Create Master Edition
 In Metaplex, you can make an NFT that is a true one-of-a-kind token, but you can also use the `MasterEdition` construct to create `Prints` of the master edition, just like a painting.
 You now want to label this token account as a MasterEdition NFT that has a limited supply of 10 possible Limited Edition Prints.
 Cool!
 Remember that the point of Metadata is to label mints - not just NFTs.
 To do this you call the `create_master_edition` endpoint on the Token Metadata Program.
-By ding this minting authority is taken away from you, and creates a new Master Edition PDA that contains information about how large a supply you want to have.
+By doing this, minting authority is taken away from you, and it creates a new Master Edition PDA that contains information about how large a supply you want to have.

 Lets do a deep dive on this Program.